ktorio/ktor-documentation/topics/server-static-content.md

 The `staticZip()` function also supports automatic reloading.
 If any changes are detected in the ZIP file's parent directory, the ZIP file system is reloaded on the next request.
-This ensures that the served content remains up-to-date without requiring a server restart.
+This ensures that the served content remains up to date without requiring a server restart.

 For the full example,
 see [static-zip](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/static-zip).